dib-lab/2021-paper-ibd/manuscript.md

 ## Anchoring predictive k-mers to genomes

 We used sourmash `gather` with parameters `k 31` and `--scaled 2000` to anchor predictive k-mers to known genomes [@doi:10.21105/joss.00027].
-Sourmash `gather` searches a database of known k-mers for matches with a query (CITE: gather paper).
+Sourmash `gather` searches a database of known k-mers for matches with a query (CITE: gather).
 We used the sourmash GTDB rs202 representatives data base (https://osf.io/w4bcm/download).
 To calculate the cumulative variable importance attributable to a single genome, we used an iterative winner-takes-all approach.
 The genome with the largest fraction of predictive k-mers won the variable importance for all k-mers contained within its genome.